maurofalcone/react-native-date-picker/README.md

 # react-native-date-picker [WIP]

-A simple, customizable and leightweight calendar date picker for react-native.
+A simple, customizable and lightweight calendar date picker for react-native.

 ## Installation